 Concurrent purchases - As described in the prospectus, you may reduce your Class A sales charge by combining purchases of all classes of shares in American Funds.
 Shares of American Funds U.S. Government Money Market Fund purchased through an exchange, reinvestment or cross-reinvestment from a fund having a sales charge also qualify.
-However, direct purchases of American Funds U.S. Government Money Market Fund Class A shares are excluded.
-If you currently have individual holdings in American Legacy variable annuity contracts or variable life insurance policies that were established on or before March 31, 2007, you may continue to combine purchases made under such contracts and policies to reduce your Class A sales charge.
+However, direct purchases of American Funds U.S. Government Money Market Fund purchased through an exchange, reinvestment or cross-reinvestment from a fund having a individual holdings in American Legacy variable annuity contracts or variable life insurance policies that were established on or before March 31, 2007, you may continue to combine purchases made under such contracts and policies to reduce your Class A sales charge.

 Rights of accumulation - Subject to the limitations described in the aggregation policy, you may take into account your accumulated holdings in all share classes of American Funds to determine your sales charge on investments in accounts eligible to be aggregated.
 Direct purchases of American Funds U.S. Government Money Market Fund Class A shares are excluded.
 Subject to your investment dealer's or recordkeeper's capabilities, your accumulated holdings will be calculated as the higher of (a) the current value of your existing holdings (the "market value") as of the day prior to your American Funds investment or (b) the amount you invested (including reinvested dividends and capital gains, but excluding capital appreciation) less any withdrawals (the "cost value").
 Depending on the entity on whose books your account is held, the value of your holdings in that account may not be eligible for calculation at cost value.
-For example, accounts held in nominee or street name may not be eligible for calculation at cost value and instead may be calculated at market value for purposes of rights of accumulation.
+For example, accounts held in nominee or street name may not be eligible for calculated at market value for purposes of rights of accumulation.